Graduate Financial Aid

-An application for financial aid cannot be considered until a student is admitted to the College and enrolled in a degree-seeking program.
-Students must be enrolled in at least half-time status (5 or more hours) to be eligible for federal loans.
+An application for financial aid cannot be considered until a student is admitted to the University and enrolled in a degree-seeking program.
+Students must be enrolled in at least half-time status to be eligible for federal loans.
 To apply for a federal loan, an admitted student must file a Free Application for Federal Student Aid (FAFSA) with the federal student aid program.
 This form is available at www.fafsa.ed.gov or from the McKendree Office of Financial Aid.
 When the FAFSA has been processed, the student will receive a Student Aid Report (SAR).
 McKendree (Title IV code number 001722) will receive the SAR electronically if McKendree is listed as one of the schools on the FAFSA.
 Once the Office of Financial Aid receives this information, the student will then be notified of aid eligibility.
 A student may be selected for verification by the federal government.
 This requires that the student submit additional documentation.
 The Office of Financial Aid will notify a student of the documents that need to be provided.
 Verification must be completed before any federal loans will be certified.

 McKendree School Code: 001722

 fafsa.ed.gov -- (Please be certain to use the correct extension ed.gov not com).
 Complete as soon after January 1st as possible.
 The PIN mentioned below will allow a student to complete the application on line and an expected family contribution (EFC) will be provided at the end of the process.

 pin.ed.gov -- This is the site where a student can obtain a Personal Identification Number (PIN).
 This number is unique to each individual and represents an electronic signature which can be used to sign your Free Application for Federal Student Aid (FAFSA) and a promissory note for a federal student loan.